Webiny/GeoIp/README.md

 ### FreeGeoIp

-If you plan to use the `FreeGeoIp` API, no setup is required, just create pass the provider instance to the `GeoIp` class, like so:
+If you plan to use the `FreeGeoIp` API, no setup is required, just create a provider instance and pass it to the `GeoIp` class, like so:

 ```php
 $providerInstance = new \Webiny\GeoIp\Provider\FreeGeoIp\FreeGeoIp()